CityScope/CS_Simulation_GAMA/CS_CityScope_GAMA/models/cityIO/README.md

 > docker pull gamaplatform/gama
 ```

 Second, we will build the `xml` file with the model meta parameters.
 You will only need to do this once for each model.
-From your repo (the folder that contains models, results, etc), run:
+Ensure you model directory (the folder that contains models, results, etc) contains a `headless` folder, and then run:
 ```
 > docker run --rm -v "$(pwd)":/usr/lib/gama/headless/my_model gamaplatform/gama -xml CityScopeHeadless my_model/models/cityIO.gaml my_model/headless/myHeadlessModel.xml
 ```